ClusterHQ/flocker/docs/installation.rst

 Installing flocker-node
 =======================
-If you're interested in developing Flocker (as opposed to simply using it) see :doc:`contributing`.
+.. note:: If you're interested in developing Flocker (as opposed to simply using it) see :doc:`contributing`.

 .. note:: For now we strongly recommend running the cluster using our custom Fedora 20 virtual machine, which can be built using Vagrant.
           See :doc:`tutorial/vagrant-setup` for details.

-If you would like to install ``flocker-node`` on a Fedora 20 host you are managing some other way, you can do so:
+To install ``flocker-node`` on an existing Fedora 20 host, follow these steps:

   1. Configure ``yum`` with the Flocker package repository and install the Flocker node package: